 This is one of the most urgent governance challenges in enterprise AI, and the research is clear that it is nearly universal.
 According to the Microsoft 2025 Work Trend Index, 78% of AI users bring their own AI tools to work rather than using employer-provided alternatives.
 IBM's 2025 research found that only 37% of organizations have policies to manage AI or detect unauthorized AI usage, meaning nearly two-thirds of enterprises have no visibility into what is happening.
 The governance gap is not theoretical: research shows that organizations with high levels of ungoverned AI usage experience breach costs averaging $670,000 higher than those with governance controls in place.
 The response that does not work is banning AI tools outright.
 Research consistently shows that nearly half of employees would continue using personal AI accounts even after an organizational ban, driving the usage underground where it becomes harder to govern, not easier.
 The response that does work has three components: discover what is currently in use across the organization through a comprehensive AI audit, provide enterprise-grade approved alternatives that meet the needs employees are solving with unauthorized tools (when approved alternatives are provided, unauthorized usage drops significantly), and establish clear data boundaries that define what categories of information can and cannot be entered into AI systems.
 The governance framework established at Level 2 should account for the reality that ungoverned AI usage already exists and design the transition from ungoverned to governed rather than pretending the organization is starting from a blank slate.

 This series addresses “what” to do, not “how” to do it.
-If you are a Fortune 500 leader and would like help thinking through the “how,” please feel comfortable reaching out.
+If you are a business executive and would like help thinking through the “how,” please feel comfortable reaching out.

 © 2026 Plaster Group, LLC.
 All rights reserved.
 This article may not be reproduced, distributed, or transmitted in any form without prior written permission from Plaster Group.
 Brief excerpts may be quoted for review or commentary purposes with attribution to the author and a link to the original article.